s0l0n3t/Gainaccess/README.md

 ##### Why we use Arduino Leonard ?

-Because we need to access on keyboard so it depends on Arduino leonard.Also this project is very simple.
+Because we need to access on keyboard so it depends on Arduino leonard.
+Also this project is very simple.
 You can design another creation algorithm

 <!-- Downloads total -->